fabian-beck/pure-suggest/README.md

 ## What is more

-* Add publications to selection by DOI, title, or search
+* Add publications to selection by DOIs or search
 * Filter suggestions by different criteria
 * Automatic tagging of publication characteristics (e.g., highly cited)
 * Quick access to publications through links (DOIs, open access versions, or Google Scholar)